 In 2010, the FDA approved the use of Botox for migraines in patients who experience headaches for 15 days or more each month for at least three months.
 They have to be migraine headaches for at least eight of those 15 days each month.
 The rest of the headaches can be tension-type headaches.

-Botox injections for Migraines
+Botox Migraines Treatment

 It is not known for sure exactly how Botox injections treat migraines.
 The discovery of Botox for migraines happened by chance.
 Patients with chronic headaches who also received cosmetic Botox seemed to experience an improvement in the frequency and severity of their headaches.
 This prompted researchers to find out if it could be used as an effective treatment for chronic migraines.